bdstpierre/CSS-Snippet-Cheatsheet/README.md

 # <Your-Project-Title>
 ## Description
-This project was completed to explore the use of CSS's powerfu flexbox utilities. https://bdstpierre.github.io/CSS-Snippet-Cheatsheet/
+This project was completed to explore the use of CSS's powerful flexbox utilities. https://bdstpierre.github.io/CSS-Snippet-Cheatsheet/

 ## Table of Contents (Optional)